Before the Page time: maximum entanglements or the return of the monster?: Conclusion

 \section{Conclusion}

 In this paper, we investigated the particle emission process from a black hole using spin-1/2 toy models.
+It is worthwhile to mention that our analysis have some limitations.
+We considered spin-1/2 particles with finite degrees of freedom, while quantum fields have infinite degrees of freedom.
+However, our analysis will shed some lights to the information loss paradox, because we regard that the quantum state has a finite entropy as well as a finite degrees of freedom.
+Therefore, in terms of qubits and their entanglements, the same relationship must be applicable not only for particles but also for quantum states of fields.

 In doing so, the traditional consensus was that, before the Page time, Hawking radiation is generated by a particle-antiparticle pair creation, where two particles are maximally entangled and form a separable state.
 Alternatively, we considered a situation where two maximally entangled pairs interact with each other; or where a separable four-particle system is created from a vacuum (Sec.~\ref{sec:pre}).
 Accordingly, it was assumed that the infalling two particles are randomized with the outgoing two particles, which implies that the incoming particles do not satisfy the maximum entanglement condition with the outgoing particles.

 To the authors' knowledge, there is no fundamental reason to abandon this possibility, although the probability can be less dominant.
 As time passes, the bias from the original Page curve before the Page time is accumulated (Sec.~\ref{sec:bia}).